ItalianPoet/ETH-AVAXPROF-Intermediate-EVM-Course/README.md

 ## License

-This project is licensed under MIT.
+This project is licensed under the MIT License - see the LICENSE.md file for details.